SimchaTeich/Microcorruption/05 - Reykjavik/README.md

 * Prints the sentence: "what's the password?"
     * interrupt 0x0 - print one char
-    * "what's the password?" saves at address 0x4520.
+    * "what's the password?" saved at address 0x4520.
     * print char by char in loop.
 * Prints '\n'
     * interrupt 0x0